Look2College Handbook

 x

-= $ _______ x 4 years (That’s when you’ll turn16!) = $ _______
+= $ _______ x 4 years (That’s when you’ll turn 16!) = $ _______

-You’ll probably have to do more than babysit to earn money for the car!
+You may need to do more than babysit to earn money for the car!

 5